jundalisay/superb/content/en/research/constitutions/br/title-03/chapter-01.md

 ---
 title: "The Political and Administrative Organization"
 heading: "Title 3 Chapter 1"
-date: 2021-11-20
+weight: 4
 image: "/flags/br.png"
 description: ""
-linkb: /research/constitutions/br
-linkbtext: "Brazil"
-linkf: /research/constitutions/br/
-linkftext: "Chapter 2"
 icon: "/flags/br.png"
 ---

-Article 18.
+## Article 18.

 The political and administrative organization of Brazil comprises:
 - the Union
 - the states
 - the Federal District